depthfirstlearning/depthfirstlearning.com/_drafts/2018-06-24-DeepStack.markdown

   4. Can you prove Theorem 3.1.8 (which is a really cool result)?

 <br>
-# Class 2: Optimality and Equilibrium
+# 2 Optimality and Equilibrium
   **Motivation**: How do you reason about games?
 The best strategy in multi-agent scenario depends on the choices of others.
 Game theory deals with this problem by identifying subsets of outcomes called solution concepts, of which fundamental ones are the Nash Equilibrium, Pareto Optimality, and Correlated Equilibrium.

   **Required Reading**: